 To make sure you are getting the most out of your shirt, it is important to consider certain things.

 Finding the Size that Fits You

 Size is perhaps the most important part of guaranteeing your white dress shirt looks good on you.
-Dress shirts are not sold in the standard small, medium, large, etc. Instead they are sized by giving you the neck length and sleeve length.
+Even if you get a dozen of the best white dress shirts it doesn't matter if they don't fit.
+Dress shirts are not sold in the standard small, medium, large, etc. Instead, they are sized by giving you the neck length and sleeve length.